benjaminsnorris/bennorris.org/_drafts/mental-illnesses-exaggerate.md

 A [diagnosis](https://psychiatry.org/patients-families/what-is-mental-illness) often serves merely as a **form of shorthand** to describe a recognizable set of symptoms.
 This can be extremely useful when seeking professional help.
 Armed with the shorthand, you can more quickly acquaint someone with some of your unique circumstances.

 The similar uniqueness of mental illnesses is paradoxical.
-No two of us experience the same things in the same ways.
-And yet **there are patterns that we predictably follow**.
-Learning those patterns, particularly about yourself, can allow you to learn to manage the challenges that will continue to arise.

-One of the most significant implications of understanding all this is the amount of **empathy** it makes possible.

-The more we learn, the more we know how unique our experiences are. **We can never truly know how another person feels.** We lack that ability.
+The more we learn, the more we know how unique our experiences are. **We can never truly know how another person feels.** No two of us experience the same things in the same ways.

 However, since we all experience that gap of understanding, it provides a reliable handle to access the empathy required to sit with another in their emotions.